Joint Chiefs chairman calls Afghan war a 'strategic failure'

 “The president doesn't have to agree with that advice,” Milley said.
 “He doesn't have to make those decisions just because we are generals.
 And it would be an incredible act of political defiance for a commissioned officer to resign just because my advice was not taken."

-Testifying alongside Milley and McKenzie, Defense Secretary Lloyd Austin defended the military's execution of a frantic airlift from Kabul and asserted it will be “difficult but absolutely possible” to contain future threats from Afghanistan without troops on the ground.
-Under questioning, he, too, declined to say what advice he had given Biden about whether to make a full troop withdrawal.
+Austin defended the military's execution of a frantic airlift from Kabul in August and asserted it will be “difficult but absolutely possible” to contain future threats from Afghanistan without troops on the ground.

 Milley cited “a very real possibility” that al-Qaida or the Islamic State group's Afghanistan affiliate could reconstitute in Afghanistan under Taliban rule and present a terrorist threat to the United States in the next 12 to 36 months.